aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/formfield/ownstatus/_index.md

 title: FormField.OwnStatus
 linktitle: OwnStatus
 second_title: Aspose.Words for .NET API Reference
-description: FormField property.
+description: FormField OwnStatus property.
 Specifies the source of the text thats displayed in the status bar when a form field has the focus in C#.
 type: docs
 weight: 160
 url: /net/aspose.words.fields/formfield/ownstatus/